 Kathy says, “It’s also fun, as a writer, to imagine yourself into situations unlike your own.”
 That’s what she did when she wrote about Marie-Claire living through a smallpox epidemic in Montreal in 1885, and Mr. Elliot deciding as a grandfather that it was time he learned to read.
 (Kathy herself grew up in a west-end suburb of Toronto in the 1950s and 60s and was lucky enough to learn to read before she started school.)

 In addition to writing her own books, Kathy works as a freelance editor for a number of publishers.
 Editing projects have included fiction for children, young adult and adult audiences, picture books, and non-fiction.
 She has served as Writer-in-Residence for several library systems and has led writing workshops all across Canada and in Africa.
-And she is a regular volunteer reader and technician at the CNIB Recording Studio in Toronto.
+And she is an avid photographer and a regular volunteer reader and technician at the CNIB Recording Studio in Toronto.